How to Build a Blockchain/Web3 Portfolio That Recruiters and Hiring Teams Actually Trust

 @ForensicBlockSmith

-As someone who’s worked in forensic investigations, fraud detection, and smart contract security, I want to build a public-facing Web3 portfolio site to present my projects in a structured way.
+As someone who’s worked in forensic investigations, fraud detection, and smart contract security, I’ve seen how hard it is to show real blockchain experience clearly.

-Beyond GitHub links, what actually makes a portfolio stand out?
+Beyond GitHub links, what actually makes a blockchain/Web3 portfolio stand out?

 Replies